lesorres/Inception/README.md

 # Inception
 42 school project

-Setting up a small infrastructure composed of different services using docker-compose
+Setting up a small infrastructure composed of different services using docker-compose.